 - Do not lie on beds, couches, pillows, carpets, or stuffed animals that have recently been in contact with a person with head lice.

 - Vacuum the floor and furniture, particularly where the person with lice sat or laid.
 Head lice survive less than one or two days if they fall off the scalp and cannot feed.

 - Clean items that have been in contact with the head of a person with lice in the 48 hours before treatment.
 Machine wash and dry clothing, bed linens, and other items using hot water (130°F) and a high heat drying cycle.
 Clothing and items that are not washable can be dry-cleaned or sealed in a plastic bag and stored for two weeks.

-- After finishing treatment with lice medication, check everyone in your family for lice after one week.
-If live lice are found, contact your health care professional.
+- After finishing treatment with lice medication, check everyone in your family for lice after several weeks.
+If you find live lice, contact your health care professional.